 Most of these violations occur within the Danger Zone, or the area within 10 feet on all sides of the bus where children are hard to see.
 Knowing when to stop for a school bus if you are a driver, as well as what safety precautions to take if you are a passenger, is vital.

-- Children should stay 10 feet away from the bus (or as far away as they can), and should never go behind the school bus.
-They should take ten giant steps in front of the bus before crossing, so they can be seen by the driver.
+• Children should stay 10 feet away from the bus (or as far away as they can), and should never go behind the school bus.
+They should take ten giant steps in front of the bus before crossing so that they can be seen by the driver.

 Safety experts say that riding the bus to and from school is still the safest option.
 According to the American School Bus Council, students are about 70 times more likely to get to school safely on a bus.
 However, there is an alarming trend supported by data and statistics that drivers routinely pass stopped school buses, and that the consequences of this behavior can be fatal.